IliaLarchenko/albumentations-demo/README.md

 ## Online playground:
 You can also play with the current deployed version:
 [https://albumentations-demo.herokuapp.com/](https://albumentations-demo.herokuapp.com/)
-It is delpoyed on free service with very limited computing power and can be quite unstable.
+It is deployed on free service with very limited computing power and can be quite unstable.